-The Company did not pay any Directors fees during 2007; however, fees adopted by the Board and owed for 2007 were accrued in 2007 and paid in the first quarter of 2008.
+The Company did not pay any Directors' fees during 2007; however, fees adopted by the Board and owed for 2007 were accrued in 2007 and paid in the first quarter of 2008.
+Directors' fees for 2008 were in the form of stock options.
+These options were not issued until January 2009.
+No other form of compensation was paid to Directors for services rendered during 2008.